GoldenKain/FFPR2MSU/README.md

 4. Assuming you managed to follow my poorly written steps... you should now have a bunch (around 75) .pcm files.
 Now, you need to patch your rom file and place all the files in the right location for your use (either an FX Pak Pro or an emulator).
 For that, head over to the [DancingMadFF6](https://github.com/Dizzy611/DancingMadFF6)'s repository page, and patch your FF3 rom with the .ips file.

 ## CREDITS
-This was made possible by the incredible work of user [Dizzy611](https://github.com/Dizzy611) on his tool [DancingMadFF6](https://github.com/Dizzy611/DancingMadFF6) which allows for MSU-1 streamed audio in FFIII and the [VGAudio](https://github.com/Thealexbarney/VGAudio) library by user [Thealexbarney](https://github.com/Thealexbarney).
+This was made possible by the incredible work of user [Dizzy611](https://github.com/Dizzy611) on his tool [DancingMadFF6](https://github.com/Dizzy611/DancingMadFF6) which allows for MSU-1 streamed audio in Final Fantasy III and the [VGAudio](https://github.com/Thealexbarney/VGAudio) library by user [Thealexbarney](https://github.com/Thealexbarney).
 <br /><br />
 FF6PR2MSU also requires the use of wav2msu, a tool to convert wave audio files to the PCM format used by the MSU-1.
 The original version of this tool was made by a user named Kawa whose page or original C# source code I could not find online...
 As such, I'll link you to [jbaiter](https://github.com/jbaiter)'s [reimplementation in C](https://github.com/jbaiter/wav2msu).